shariffff/dash-todo/README.txt

 == Screenshots ==

 1. Screenshot of Dash Todo plugins interface.
+2. Screenshot of Todo Item Update.

 == Changelog ==
+= 1.1.4 =
+* Option to update priority and date.
+* Efficient UI to set priority.
 = 1.1.2 =
 * 6.5 compatibility
 = 1.1.2 =